Ivan-Zhou/image-search/readme.md

 ## Run a local app
 Here is the system design of the image search app:
 ![System Design](resources/system_design.png)

+### Data
+You can try searching with your own photos.
+That will be more fun!
+If you don’t have images to try on.
+I prepared a subset of ImageNet with 10,000 samples.
+You can download them [here](https://drive.google.com/file/d/1VfVpZ-Lrpx853WaoVtBygruOfLQGKODi/view?usp=share_link).

+We manage the paths to the data directory and indexed file path in `app/constants.py`.
+You can change the paths to your own data directory and indexed file path.

 ### Launch the app
 The local app is a simple web app that allows you to select a dataset and type a query to search: